OSGConnect/IntegrateGlobusInsgihtlyDBs/README.md

 Select the option `import subscribers` and then check the option `use the settings from last import`.
 Follow the guidelines during the import process.
 Shortly after the import completed, you will get an email that summarizes the import.

+## Attach the tag "removed-osg-users" for the rejected users in insight.ly

+Go to globus portal, click connect group.
+Click on the rejected users.
+Copy and paste the list of rejected users in a text file "connect_rejected_users.dat"

+Import all the users from the insight.ly database.
+Unzip and get the file "Contacts.csv".

+Now run

+    python find_removed_users_inglobusconnect_oninsightly.py -i1 Contacts.csv -i2 connect_rejected_list.csv > removed_users.csv

+Clean up the file "removed_users.csv" and upload on insight.ly.

+Go to insight.ly database and manually remove the old labels (osg-connect-users, ...don't go away)